 This is one component of the Source to Sink Mini Lesson Set

-This module explores sediment dispersal and its impacts on margin geometry; students will use data (including MARGINS data from the Fly and Waipaoa river systems) to explore how margin stratigraphy/geometry development occurs in the context of varying sediment dispersal systems.
+This module explores sediment dispersal and its impacts on margin geometry; students will use data (including data from the Fly and Waipaoa river systems) to explore how margin stratigraphy/geometry development occurs in the context of varying sediment dispersal systems.

 - describe the important aspects of sediment dispersal systems.

 - characterize sediment accumulation and dispersal systems utilizing visualizations and datasets available from MARGINS research.